skip to content

 Photo of Alice Casey

-Alice works at Nesta, leading on a portfolio of work looking at how technology is transforming communities and civic life.
+Alice is a Director at Maudsley Charity - she leads a portfolio of programmes that fund and support innovation in mental illness working closely with Kings College London and the South London and Maudsley NHS Trust.
+She is responsible for strategy and operations for funding programmes of £48m.
+She previously was Head of New Operating models at Nesta, primarily eading on a portfolio of work looking at how technology is transforming communities and civic life.
 This has included ShareLab Fund, exploring how collaborative platforms can help tackle social challenges, as well as co-founding a new open data infrastructure charity, 360Giving, that supports grantmaking bodies to publish and use their data.
-Alice has been involved in Nesta's Neighbourhood Challenge, the Big Green Challenge, and Innovation in Giving.
 Before Nesta, Alice worked for Involve on public involvement in policy making.
-Alice is a trustee of Local Trust which leads Big Local, a £220m place-based fund to support communities to lead change at a local level, and has acted as an advisor to a range of socially minded startups.
+Alice was a trustee of Local Trust which leads Big Local, a £220m place-based fund to support communities to lead change at a local level, and has acted as an advisor to a range of socially minded startups.

 James Key